A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets: Introduction

 \subsection{Acknowledgements}

 We gratefully acknowledge the helpful suggestions of P. Shmerkin on the presentation of the material in Section 4.
-We also wish to express our thanks to A.H.
+We also wish to express our thanks to A. Algom, A.H.
 Fan, M. Hochman, E. J\"arvenp\"a\"a, M. J\"arvenp\"a\"a, T. Orponen and V. Suomala for their useful comments on the writing of the paper.
+We are particularly indebted to the anonymous referee for a very through reading and many helpful suggestions which greatly improved the presentation of the paper.